tls-inspector/tls-inspector/tlsui/Sources/Localization/README.md

 There's a few rules with strings files that you should know:

 - The copyright and license at the top of the file is required and should not be changed.
+    - Note: you **will** recieve proper attribution for your contributions, however due to legal requirements the copyright must be transfered.
 - Lines that begin with a `#` are ignored and can be used for comments.
 - If a string value must have a newline, instead use a literal `\n`.
 - Keys are case-insensitive, duplicate keys aren't allowed.